allyourbankarebelongtous/pleb-vpn/README.md

 both.
 Lets activate hybrid mode for LND (the steps are identical for Core Lightning).

 The first thing the script will do is ask for a port to use.
 This is because to share a server, the nodes have to use different ports.
-If you got your plebvpn.conf from another pleb, you should also get a port to use for your node.
+If you got your plebVPN.conf from another pleb, you should also get a port to use for your node.
 This is where you enter the port:
 ![LNDHybridport](pictures/lndhybridport.png)